DataDog/chaos-controller/docs/features.md

 ## Notifier

-When creating a disruption, you may wish to be alerted of important lifecycle warnings (disruption found no target, chaos pod is stuck on removal, etc. ) through the Notifier module of the chaos-controller.
+When creating a disruption, you may wish to be alerted of important lifecycle warnings (disruption found no target, chaos pod is stuck on removal, etc.) through the Notifier module of the chaos-controller.
 On each occurence, these events will be propagated through the different set up notifiers (currently `noop/console` and `slack` are implemented).

 Any setup/config error will be logged at controller startup.

 ### Slack

 The `slack` notifier requires a slack API Token to connect to your org's slack workspace.
-It will use the disruption's creator username in kubernetes as an email address to send a DM on slack as 'Disruption Status Bot'. **The email address used to authentify on the kubernetes cluster and create the disruption needs to be the same used on the slack workspace.**
+It will use the disruption's creator username in kubernetes (based on your authentication method) as an email address to send a DM on slack as 'Disruption Status Bot'. **The email address used to authentify on the kubernetes cluster and create the disruption needs to be the same used on the slack workspace** or the notification will be ignored.

 ### Configuration